 Officership Allowance

-Officers working on the operational or yellow watch roster, will receive an allowance set out in Table 4, Part 5 of this Agreement in recognition of enhanced duties associated with the introduction of TAPs, the Station Management System and general supervisory responsibilities.
+Officers working on the operational or yellow watch roster, or in relieving positions as defined in Clause 2.3.5.2 of this Agreement, will receive an allowance set out in Table 4, Part 5 of this Agreement in recognition of enhanced duties associated with the introduction of TAPs, the Station Management System and general supervisory responsibilities.
 The allowance will not be subject to employer superannuation contributions.

 PART 2 – CLAUSE 7 – ANNUAL LEAVE